iPhone Can’t Find Chromecast – Try These Simple Fixes

 • Replica – One of the simplest and most convenient third-party apps for casting, Replica will let you stream and mirror anything from your iPhone to your TV.

-Note: Third-party streaming apps use the iPhone’s built-in screen broadcasting feature to mirror the screen to TV.
+NOTE: Third-party streaming apps use the iPhone’s built-in screen broadcasting feature to mirror the screen to TV.
 This means you won’t be able to watch content on DRM-protected apps like Netflix or Amazon Prime when you’re connected to your TV.

 Final Thoughts

 Don’t panic if you can’t get your iPhone to connect with your Chromecast device.
 There are multiple issues you could run into, but they can all be easily solved.
 You have to make sure that your iPhone, TV, and Chromecast are all connected to the same Wi-Fi.
-If you recently changed your Wi-Fi’s password, make sure you update it on your TV.
+If you recently changed your Wi-Fi password, make sure you update it on your TV.
 It’s important to keep your Chromecast device updated and don’t forget to use the HDMI extender that comes with it.

-Finally, use third-party apps like Replica and AirBeamTV to mirror your iPhone’s screen.
+Finally, use third-party apps like DoCast or AirBeam to mirror your iPhone’s screen.

 FAQ